sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 #### Not just Dev

 It's not always software develpoment that we work on.
 We also work on IoT projects to make our workspace smarter (like presence detection using computer vision, WiFi locks).
 We have members passionate about information security and Data Science.
 We also have paper discussions in which we all read a research paper on related to CS and discuss it with other members.
+I was a part of the [SDSLabs CSAW CTF team](https://www.facebook.com/SDSLabs/posts/4733566126689835?__cft__[0]=AZXlJvCdlQ-aShx04l__LSiGj266lGLX7V3A0-qHk9rQj_8ajY5JBtZaUgo06SX-XFi04SWKDCpApdahSAnoKIyN5E79ZWSo8ga6gmAfdr5H4pg28uxHpOh6RazM13lIezdOsE4Rk27i7nIprOJTuVg4&__tn__=%2CO%2CP-R) where we stood 2nd in India in the finals.

 ## Summing Up